Shauziyba/Steam-Review-Summarization-Bot-for-Discord/README.md

 4. **!commands** - Show the list of all available commands.

-## Additional Resources / Dependencies

-- **Discord API**: The bot requires the Discord API to send and receive messages.
-Make sure to add your bot token.
-- **Steam API**: The bot interacts with the Steam API for fetching game details and reviews.

 ## Troubleshooting

 If you encounter any issues, check the following: